kpumuk/meta-tags/README.md

 ### Follow

-Follow will work with Noindex meta tag
+You can use the Noindex meta tag in conjunction with Follow.

 ```ruby
 set_meta_tags noindex: true, follow: true
 # <meta name="robots" content="noindex, follow">
 ```

-It will not look at this page but will crawl through the rest of the pages on your website.
+This tag will prevent search engines from indexing this specific page, but it will still allow them to crawl and index the remaining pages on your website.

 ### Canonical URL

-Canonical link element tells a search engine what is the canonical or main URL for a content which have multiple URLs.
+Canonical link elements tell search engines what the canonical or main URL is for content that has multiple URLs.
 The search engine will always return that URL, and link popularity and authority will be applied to that URL.

+> ![NOTE]
-Note: If you like follow a hint of John Mueller that you shouldn't mix canonical with noindex, then you can set `MetaTags.config.skip_canonical_links_on_noindex = true` and we'll handle it for you.
+> Please note: If you follow John Mueller's suggestion not to mix canonical with noindex, then you can set `MetaTags.config.skip_canonical_links_on_noindex = true` and we'll handle it for you.

 ```ruby
 set_meta_tags canonical: "http://yoursite.com/canonical/url"